AIM-Intelligence/SUDO/README.md

   Performs numeric calculations and evaluations.

 - **Dynamic Attack**:
-  Generates additional **Dynamic Attacks** based on evaluation results.
+  **Dynamic attack** is an iterative process in which new or modified prompts are generated based on evaluation results.
+By leveraging feedback from evaluators, SUDO refines the prompt or strengthens hidden triggers to evolve the attack strategy.
+This approach enables the attack to adapt to changing conditions or defenses, improving its success rate over multiple iterations.

 All steps are automated using a single script: **`main.py`**.